stolksdorf/nomic-base/readme.md

 _— Peter Suber, The Paradox of Self-Amendment_

 ## how to play
-The goal of nomic is to win.
-But how you win can change with each move.
-Each action in this game changes the very rules of the game.
-In order to win you must be cunning, crafty, and diplomatic.
+The goal of nomic is to win, but how you win can change with each move.
+Each action you do in this game changes the very rules that govern it.
+In order to win you must be cunning, crafty, and above all, diplomatic.

 To participate all you need is a [github account](https://github.com/join) and a basic understanding of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Rules will always be recorded in the [rules.md](./rules.md) and all information about players and resources will be recorded in the [players.md](./players.md).

 ### propose a rule amendment
 1. Click `rules.md`
 1. Click the pencil icon to edit the file.
 1. Write your proposed change in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Give a short title to your change and then a more in-depth reasoning behind it.
-Then click "Propose file change".
 1. Click "Propose file change" then "Create Pull Request".
 1. This will create a "Pull request".
-PLayers now will vote and comment on it, and hopefully a mod will merge it, if it passes.
+Players now will vote and comment on it, and if it becomes approved given the current state of the rules, a mod will merge it.

 **protip:** If you need some inspiration for a rule name, [check out this](https://en.wikipedia.org/wiki/List_of_Latin_legal_terms)